eralha/angular-date-translations/README.md

 ##How to use

-<p>The json file "js/angular.date.translations.json" have the translation maping from "eng" to "pt", it will allways be from "eng" to some language, because the native language of angular filter "date" in eng.</p>
+<p>The json file "js/angular.date.translations.json" have the translation maping from "eng" to "pt", it will allways be from "eng" to some language, because the native language of angular "date" filter is eng.</p>

 <p>Change this file to set your language</p>